 In this method ALL the solar panels are of the same type and power rating.
-Using the same three 6 volt, 3.0 amp panels as above, the total output of the panels, when connected together in parallel, the voltage output would remain the same at 6 volts, but the amperage would increase to 9.0 amps (3 + 3 + 3), or 54 watts.
+Using the same three 6 volt, 3.0 amp panels as above, the total output of the panels, when connected together in parallel, the output voltage still remains at the same value of 6 volts, but the total amperage has noe increase to 9.0 amps (3 + 3 + 3), giving 54 watts.

 But what if our newly acquired solar panels are non-identical, how will this affect the other panels.
 We have seen that the currents add together, so no real problem there, just as long as the panel voltages are the same and the output voltage remains constant.
 Lets look at connecting solar panels in parallel with different nominal voltages and different current ratings.

 Solar Panels in Parallel with Different Voltages and Currents

 Here the parallel currents add up as before but the voltage adjusts to the lowest value, in this case 3 volts.
 Solar panels must have the same output voltage to be useful in parallel.
 If one panel has a higher voltage it will supply the load current to the degree that its output voltage drops to that of the lower voltage panel.

 We can see that the solar panel rated at 9 volts, 5 amps, will only operate at a maximum voltage of 3 volts as its operation is being influenced by the smaller panel, reducing its efficiency and wasting money on the purchase of this higher power solar panel.
 Connecting solar panels in parallel with different voltage ratings is not recommended as the solar panel with the lowest rated voltage determines the voltage output of the whole array.

 Then when connecting solar panels together in parallel it is important that they ALL have the same nominal voltage value, but it is not necessary that they have the same ampere value.